subugoe/hoaddash/README.md

 ## Software dependencies

-Underlying data analysis uses the R programming language. `DESCRIPTION` give a detailed overview of our R package dependencies.
+Underlying data analysis uses the R programming language. [`DESCRIPTION`](DESCRIPTION) gives a detailed overview of our R package dependencies.
 The `R` folder contains a collection of R functions and scripts used to build the dashboards.

 ## Data